lkajitsul/RealNg-Lethal-Company/README.md

 # RealNg-Lethal-Company
-Lethal Extended but whithout cringe
+Lethal Extended, but whithout cringe

 The pack has a large number of mods for a fun game in the company of friends or enemies) To install, you need: